Ruan-Klopper/Ruan-Klopper/README.md

 ## What I'm Currently Working On

-- 🤖 Expanding **Noki AI** - features, hopefully I can lauch it soon for students to use Noki AI
+- Expanding **Noki AI** - features, hopefully I can lauch it soon for students to use Noki AI: Noki AI will soon have a fully featured mobile app
-- 🎨 Learning new design patterns and best practices
+- Learning new design patterns and best practices

 ---